passaloutre/tqqq/README.md

      - keep up with how much $$$ in account, how many shares, and share value

 3. Might be good to modularize the algorithm and the backtesting model rather than one script?

+4. Would love to deploy to a web server to send me daily emails with graphs and shit